STATUS: The emission free Revolution Energy Converter LAB-Model Ver.2

 D - Have found 4 pcs "Hall" sensors for rotor position.
 The old mechanical sensors was not fast enough

-28/10 2019 Glueing the second rotating shutter disk.
-The granite table garanties higher precision.
+28/10 2019 Glueing of the second Revolving Shutter disk.
+The REC end plate on the granite table garanties higher precision.

 9/10 2019 "BriefcaseSetup15" containing the complete DynamicLink HardWare and SoftWare is updated.
 As the name indicates, it's all contained in a briefcase